yasirbhutta/yasirbhutta.github.io/python/docs/functions.md

   - C) define my_function():
   - D) my_function() {

-11. **Which of the following is true about Python functions?**
-   - A) Functions are mandatory in Python programs.
-   - B) Functions can only return one value.
-   - C) Functions can return multiple values.
-   - D) A function must always take arguments.

-   **Answer:** C

-12. **What happens if you don't include a return statement in a function?**
+10. **What happens if you don't include a return statement in a function?**
    - A) The function will return None.
    - B) The function will cause an error.
    - C) The function will return 0.